Wowiee3/SunwayCTF-challs/passwordcheck/README.md

-Description: I hear its amazing when the famous purple stuffed worm in flap-jaw space with the tuning fork does a raw blink on Hari Kiri Rock.
+Description: I hear its amazing when the famous purple stuffed worm in flap-jaw space with the tuning fork does a raw blink on Hari Kiri Rock.\n
+Execute this binary using the following commands: chmod +x passwordcheck
+./passwordcheck

 HINT: The password is stored as a string.